ASPteaching/Advanced_Statistical_Inference-Labs/README.md

-# Statistical_Inference-Labs
+# Advancec Statistical Inference
-A repository with examples intended to show how to use R to illustrate statistical concepts or to study properties of statistical procedures using simulation.

-The examples have been developed to suport the course "Advanced Statistical Inference" at the UPC-UB joint MSc on Statistics and Operations Research but can be con sidered general purpose exercises.
+This repository contains materials used in the course "Advanced Statistical Inference" at the UPC-UB joint MSc on Statistics and Operations Research.

+The examples are not on how to analyze data but, instead, on
+  - how to use R to illustrate statistical concepts
+  - how to use R to perform statistical procedures that may require computing such as bootstrapping, permutation tests or the EM algorithm.

+ This has to be considered "work in progress" so feel free to let me know about any mistakes or improvements.